LawyerCat42069/BRC-420-69/A-READMEFIRST.md

 Finally, a weakness realized late is that it will be challenging for a Child Ordinal to reference back to the parent satoshi in an immutable way (thus one that can be supported by BTC Core API Calls).
 This is not fatal and provides for parent owner control over decentralized marketplace protocols which is perhaps more desirable.
 The wallet address reference on the Child *is* immutable, so it would not lack assurances of provenance or security.
 In many ways on the blockchain, provenance IS security.

 **Opportunities:** It’s a wide open field right now with Ordinals just becoming popular.
 Now is the time to set a strong standard that takes into account security, decentralized protocols (onchain indexing), and other standards to ensure secure, optimal use cases for the technology moving forward.
+Transaction fees are also going through the roof, prompting a need for compression.
+But compression is only safe with provenance.
 I think the time is right to publish some complete thoughts and keep moving the conversation forward.

 **Threats:** Abuse of the protocol leading to a bad reputation is my primary concern here.
 Malware or other malicious/illegal files being inscribed and attempting to fool the protocol to create security or other threats to end users or the blockchain itself.
 Aside from that, the threats to this protocol are the same as the threats to Bitcoin itself.